 For most cases, simply instantiating a Policy object with one or more domains will accomplish the desired effect.
 The property xml_dom will yield an xml.dom.minidom.Document object representing the policy's XML; for information on working with these objects, consult the documentation for the xml.dom.minidom module in the Python standard library.
-In general, however, the toprettyxml() method of the Document will be all that's required; this serializes the Document to a string in a particular encoding, suitable for writing to a file or serving over HTTP.
+In general, however, calling str() with a Policy instance will be all that's required; this will serialize the XML to a UTF-8-encoded bytestring, suitable for writing to a file or serving over HTTP.